calwoodford/anki_decks/software_testing/software_testing.md

 Question 9.

 What is a smoke test?
+(1)

 <details><summary><b>Answer</b></summary>
 <p>
-A smoke test is a type of software test that checks whether the basic and critical functions of a software application are working without major issues.
+A basic test for critical functions.

 </p>
 </details>